Skip to content

 0.121.0 — June 23, 2026

-This release makes artifact comments more resilient.
-In-progress comment drafts now survive accidental closes, navigation, and reloads, and a crash when opening design-phase artifacts with certain commented blocks is fixed.
+This release makes artifact comments more reliable.
+Comment drafts now remain after accidental closes, navigation, and reloads.
+It also fixes a crash in some design-phase artifacts with comments.

 Highlights